martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

 The vehicle model is based on MathWork's "Electric Vehicle 2EM" Reference application.
 See the link for detailed description of the model [EV Reference Application](https://uk.mathworks.com/help/autoblks/ug/electric-vehicle-reference-application.html).

 ## Prediction Model
-The prediction model is the two states, tow input and 1 output model state function.
+The prediction model is the two states, two inputs and one output model state function.
 The states are the speed (in m/s) and battery state of charge (in Ah).
 The inputs are the torque supplied by the two electric motors and the output is the speed of the vehicle.
-The speed is the output due to the tracking requirement of the controller.
+The speed is the prediction model output due to the tracking requirement of the controller.

 ## Cost Function
 The cost function is a quadratic cost term which penalises deviation form the reference speed (x_1,ref) and minimises the control effort (u_1 and u_2).

 ## Constraints
 The constraints are made of hard input constraints determined by the motor specification, slip ratio and normal load on the wheels.
-The slip ratior and normal load constraints are implicit to the prediction model.
+The slip ratio and normal load constraints are implicit to the prediction model.
 Hence they will be shown not be violated in the analytically from the prediction model.

 ## Solver
 The C/GMRES solver is used to solve the nonlinear MPC problem at each time step.